oryxel1/Boar/DIFFERENCES_WIKI.md

 }
 ```

-- However on Java, even though the climbing part after *handleRelativeFrictionAndCalculateMovement* will be the same no differences, climbing will also affect tick end if player is having horizontal collision.
+- However on Bedrock, even though the climbing part after *handleRelativeFrictionAndCalculateMovement* will be the same no differences, climbing will also affect tick end if player is having horizontal collision.
 ```java
 // Bedrock Edition (Boar code, recreation of BDS code)
 @Override